gameflorist/dunedynasty/README.txt

 The developers of DOSBox, MAME, ScummVM, Dune Legacy, and everyone else who worked on the Adlib/OPL/MIDI player code.

-Peter, for help on various bits of the code, the music, and AUDlib.
+Peter, for help on various bits of the code, the music code, and AUDlib.

+Nyerguds, for many bug reports and suggestions.

 Westwood Studios, for an amazing game!